junwatu/clothes-recommendation/blog/README.md

 ## Project Development

-If you want to follow the project development you need to setup these few steps:
+If you want to developing the project, you need to do these few steps:

 ### 1. Check the GridDB